Emotions

 Addiction

-Addiction occurs when a person has only one interest.
-It could be sex, eating, drugs, feeling pretty, being in love, need of entertainment, not appreciating what we have.
+Addiction occurs when a person has limited spirituality while engaging in a single interest.
+It could be addiction to sex, eating, drugs, being in love, and need of entertainment.
 To combat this is to find many things in life that have meaning and pleasure.

 Sex